MAPLE AVENUE PROJECT UPDATE

 Chief Smith said, "I look forward to having an opportunity to continue on the path that the former Chief Morgan has initiated and hope to help the officers continue to make a positive impact in our community."

 Chief Smith has a wife, Emily and three daughters.
 He served as military police in the USAF for four years.

-The ability of a police department to efficiently and effectively handle the enormous amount of data and paperwork generated by its officers and activities is paramount to it's success.
-Law enforcement agencies have a special obligation to insure that it's administrative duties are handled correctly.
+The ability of a police department to efficiently and effectively handle the enormous amount of data and paperwork generated by its officers and activities is paramount to its success.
+Law enforcement agencies have a special obligation to ensure that it's administrative duties are handled correctly.
 Law enforcement documentation and reports are routinely subpoenaed into court and can mean the success or failure of prosecution of criminal and civil cases.

 Margie Wickline is the Administrative Assistant for the Police Department.
 Margie is a critical component to the departments day to day operations.
 Margie processes all paperwork concerning personnel matters within the department along with all reports generated by the department's officers including incident reports, accident reports, arrest data, and traffic summons.
 Margie is also the Records Officer for the Division of Police.
 A records officer serves as a liaison for the Library of Virginia for the purposes of implementing and overseeing a records management program and coordinating legal disposition, including the destruction of obsolete records.